bluebirz/bluebirz.github.io/_posts/2019-11-25-mental-toughness.md

 Once I put on the armor, I realized I am stress and find the workaround that is to sleep.
 No joke, this is my original solution when I cannot figure out of something.
 Sleep and hope I can find the actual solution when the sun rise tomorrow.

 I laid on the bed and caressed my chest, soothed my heart and slowed my breath.
-I can say I can’t stop thinking right now but just deducted its speed.
+I can say I can't stop thinking right now but just deducted its speed.
 After of all, I imagined I am walking and facing each of problems then decide to solve it or save it in the bag.
 This is for making sure I can encounter it plus it felt I passed the very first level and I can sleep without worries right now.

 On the next morning, I jot what I solve at the first level and what I save in the bag to solve later.
 I survived. 😅